Yandex Cloud

 • Specify the DBMS version.

-• Host class: Defines the technical specifications of the VMs where the DB hosts will be deployed.
-When you change the host class for the cluster, the characteristics of all existing hosts change, too.
+1. Select the platform, VM type, and host class.
+The latter determines the technical specifications of the VMs the database hosts will be deployed on.
+All available options are listed under Host classes.
+When you change the host class for a cluster, the specifications of all existing instances also change.

 • Select the disk type.